Baby Led Weaning

 Do what feels right!
 Foublie will support you to do puree all the way or BLW (or even a combo).

 If you are interested in baby led weaning for your infant, current research recommends speaking with a healthcare professional to ensure adequacy of the diet.
-A Foublie coach is a great place to start!
+Want to learn even more?
+Check out our free webinar.
+Details below.

 How useful was this post?